 This subject contains a 5 day Compulsory Residential School.

-- Demonstrate safe and effective medical management of a patient with complex pathological medical complaints.
+- Demonstrate safe and effective medical management of a patient with complex pathological medical presentations;

-- Demonstrate safe and autonomous and effective patient management in the medical environment.
+- Demonstrate safe and autonomous and effective patient management in the medical environment;

-- Perform advanced clinical interventions safely and effectively on medical patients.
+- Perform advanced clinical interventions safely and effectively on medical patients;

 - Demonstrate sound ethical and professional disposition including effective communication with patients, bystanders, the paramedic team, and other health care professionals; and

 - Engage in reflective, evidence based practice activities to ensure optimal patient-centred care is understood and practiced.